 Each unit represents a right to an individual share in the Scheme per the Constitution.
-Zero class units are issued to other schemes managed by the Responsible Entity, the Australian Ethical Retail Superannuation Fund (AERSF), and institutional investors.
-Institutional investors are not charged a direct fee through the Scheme but are subject to separate fee arrangements.
+Zero class units are issued to other schemes managed by the Responsible Entity and the Australian Ethical Retail Superannuation Fund (AERSF).
 All rights attached to zero class units are the same as those of the other classes.